Equitable Mortgage vs Registered Mortgage: Which One Should You Choose?

 Feature Equitable Mortgage Registered Mortgage

-Legal Status Informal, based on title deed deposit Formal, registered with sub-registrar
+Legal status Informal, based on title deed deposit Formal, registered with sub-registrar

-Registration Requirement Not required Mandatory
+Registration requirement Not required Mandatory

-Processing Time Faster Slower
+Processing time Faster Longer

 Enforceability Limited legal protection Strong legal enforceability